biggerpicturestudio/alfred-v1-docs/content/integrations/2_imgix.md

 @endif
 ```

-Pleaee analyse the example above with the configuration set from point 2.
+Please analyse the example above with the configuration set from the point 2.

 # Global Imgix URL parameters settings
-In Alfred, in the **Settings -> Website Settings -> IMGIX Default Settings**, you can find settings that will be reflected in automatically added image URL parameters each time when you use Imgix facade in your blade templates.
+In Alfred, in the **Settings -> Website Settings -> IMGIX Default Settings**, you can find settings that will be reflected in automatically added image URL parameters each time when you use the Imgix facade in your blade templates.

 **Recommended settings:**
 - **Fit:** Crop